-The global coronavirus pandemic is adversely affecting, and is expected to continue to adversely affect, our business, including our clinical trials and preclinical studies.
+The global COVID-19 pandemic is adversely affecting, and is expected to continue to adversely affect, our business, including our clinical trials and preclinical studies.

 Our business could be adversely affected by public health crises such as pandemics or similar outbreaks in regions where we have concentrations of clinical trial sites or other business operations, and could cause significant disruption in the operations of third party manufacturers and contract research organizations, or CROs, upon whom we rely.
 The ongoing COVID-19 pandemic has resulted in a variety of restrictions in order to reduce the spread of the disease, including state and local orders across the United States and other countries worldwide, which, among other things, have directed individuals to stay at their places of residence, directed businesses and governmental agencies to limit non-essential operations at physical locations, prohibited certain non-essential gatherings, and ordered restrictions on travel.
-In March 2020, the Governor of Massachusetts ordered all individuals living in the Commonwealth of Massachusetts to stay at their place of residence for an indefinite period of time (subject to certain exceptions to facilitate authorized necessary activities) to mitigate the impact of the COVID-19 pandemic, so our workforce transitioned to working remotely.
-Even as certain restrictions have started to lift and vaccination efforts against the coronavirus have commenced, we have elected to maintain remote working arrangements in the interest of minimizing risk to our employees.
-While we expect to invite vaccinated employees to return to our Boston headquarters in the third quarter of 2021, we expect that work-from-home arrangements will persist to some degree.
-The effects of our work-from-home policies, as well as any governmental restrictions on in-office work that may be implemented or re-implemented in the future, may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions the speed of vaccination efforts, the efforts, the efficacy of vaccines against current and future variants of the coronavirus and other limitations on our ability to conduct our business in the ordinary course.
+While many such certain restrictions have been lifted and vaccination efforts are underway, we have elected to maintain remote working arrangements in the interest of minimizing risk to our employees, and governmental restrictions may be reimposed in light of currently rising incidence of COVID-19 cases and the discovery of variants of the virus.
+While we expect vaccinated employees to return to our Boston headquarters in the third quarter of 2021, we also anticipate that work-from-home arrangements will persist to some degree.
+The effects of our work-from-home policies, as well as any governmental restrictions on in-office work that may be implemented or re-implemented in the future, may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions the speed of vaccination efforts, the efficacy of vaccines against current and future variants of the SARS-CoV-2 virus and other limitations on our ability to conduct our business in the ordinary course.
 In addition, because of the challenging immune profile of both immunodeficient patients and cancer patients, COVID-19 may impact our clinical trial patients more significantly than clinical trials with patients who are not immunocompromised.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

-Quarantines, stay-at-home and similar government orders related to COVID-19 may adversely impact our business operations and the business operations of our CROs conducting our clinical trials and our third-party manufacturing facilities in the United States and other countries.
-Although vaccination efforts have commenced, many businesses continue to operate remotely, with limited personnel or with other impacts as a result of the ongoing pandemic.
+Quarantines, stay-at-home and similar government orders related to COVID-19, if instituted in new jurisdictions or re-imposed in jurisdictions where they were previously lifted, may adversely impact our business operations and the business operations of our CROs conducting our clinical trials and our third-party manufacturing facilities in the United States and other countries.
+Although vaccination efforts are underway, many businesses continue to operate remotely, with limited personnel or with other impacts as a result of the ongoing pandemic.
 We cannot guarantee that these third parties will continue to perform their contractual duties in a timely and satisfactory manner as a result of the COVID-19 pandemic, which could negatively impact our supply chain activities and our clinical supply.
 We have experienced challenges in providing trial drugs to patients enrolled in our clinical trials, and where necessary and practical have implemented direct-to-patient shipments from clinical sites.
-If the COVID-19 pandemic persists for an extended period of time and begins to impact essential distribution systems such as FedEx and postal delivery, we could experience disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of our product candidates, which would adversely impact our ability to carry out our clinical trials.
+If the COVID-19 pandemic persists for an extended period of time and impacts essential distribution systems such as FedEx and postal delivery, we could experience disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of our product candidates, which would adversely impact our ability to carry out our clinical trials.